MrMoneyDeveloper/FrankTheLocalLLM/README.md

    ```

 By default the app stores data in `app.db`, creating the database if it does not exist.
+The infrastructure project also exposes a `UserRepository` with async CRUD
+operations powered by Dapper.
+Migration scripts under
+`src/Infrastructure/Migrations` set up tables for `users`, `entries`, `tasks`
+and `llm_logs`.
+A simple `user_stats` view provides aggregate counts which the
+repository surfaces via `GetStatsAsync`.

 ## Dev Container